-Any student, faculty member or administrator can refer student conduct violations to the chairperson of the student-faculty disciplinary committee.
+Any student or employee of the college can refer student conduct violations to the chairperson of the student-faculty disciplinary committee.
 The committee chairperson can refer the case to the dean of students when the case involves a student who needs special rehabilitative action such as medical or psychiatric attention or when the case involves special circumstances which would make a committee hearing inadvisable.
 All other cases are handled by the student-faculty disciplinary committee.
 Specific policies and procedures related to student conduct and the student-faculty disciplinary committee are provided in the appendix.